antoncrombach/lattice-genome/README.md

 Also known as the to-do list:

-- Adjust step and attempt to include interactions between the factory and the polymer chain.

-- Observers should be split up in different observers.
+- Observers should be split up.